-- 1.1 The purpose of this paper is to brief Panel Members on feasibility work completed in considering the opportunity to co-locate four libraries with retained fire stations in the county.
-The towns/villages included in this project are Buntingford, Redbourn, Sawbridgeworth and Wheathampstead. - 1.2 Department for Communities and Local Government (DCLG) Fire & Rescue Service Transformation Grant Funding of £700,000 was secured in October 2014 to support the project. - 1.3 During the last year feasibility work has considered the viability of delivering the project's outcomes (Section 3.2) at each of the four sites.
-The feasibility work has shown the services' requirements and project objectives can be met at all four sites and we are now seeking approval to progress the project to the next stage of delivery.
+- 1.1 The purpose of this paper is to brief Cabinet Panel Members on feasibility work completed in considering the opportunity to co-locate four libraries with retained fire stations in the county.
+The towns/villages included in this project are Buntingford, Redbourn, Sawbridgeworth and Wheathampstead. - 1.2 The Department for Communities and Local Government (DCLG) Fire & Rescue Service Transformation Grant Funding of £700,000 was secured in October 2014 to support the project. - 1.3 During the last year feasibility work has considered the viability of delivering the project's objectives (Section 3.2) at each of the four sites.
+The feasibility work has shown the services' requirements and project objectives can be met at all four sites and approval is now sought to progress the project to the next stage of delivery.

-2.0 Recommendation
+2. Recommendation